awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference-streamprocessorinformation.md

 **Status**

 The current status of the stream processor\.
-The possible values are STARTING, IN\_PROGRESS, STOPPING, STOPPED, and FAILED\.
+The one possible value is RUNNING\.

 Type: String